Major change coming to bin collection rules in 2026 – here’s what you need to know

 The new “common-sense changes” will simplify this system, the government says, by making the rules consistent.
 Councils will retain the option to ask residents to separate recycling further, but these rules will become the minimum.

-The Department for Environment, Food & Rural Affairs (Defra) said: “For too long, households in England have been presented with a muddled and confusing patchwork of approaches to bin collections.
+The Department for Environment, Food and Rural Affairs (Defra) said: “For too long, households in England have been presented with a muddled and confusing patchwork of approaches to bin collections.

-“This government inherited legislation that could have required households to have up to 7 bins, placing an unnecessary burden on people and businesses.
+“This government inherited legislation that could have required households to have up to seven bins, placing an unnecessary burden on people and businesses.

 “We are simplifying the rules to make recycling easier for people in England, while stimulating growth and maximising environmental benefits.”

-Paper and cardboard will now be collected in a separate bin to other general recycling, which means many will have a new bin they must remember to use.
+Paper and cardboard will now be collected in a separate bin from other general recycling, which means many will have a new bin they must remember to use.

 Join our commenting forum